The Volokh Conspiracy

 Feb.
 1, 12-1:15 PM, Institute for Liberal Studies, Ottawa, Canada: "Liberty in Science Fiction and Fantasy."
 A presentation on the role of libertarian ideas in these immensely popular genres.
 Online seminar—free with registration.
 Free registration here.

-February 2, 5-6 PM (tentative time), Cornell Law School, Ithaca, NY: "Biden's Loan Forgiveness Plan as a Trumpian Abuse of Emergency Powers."
+February 2, 5-6:15 PM, Cornell Law School, Ithaca, NY, Rm.
+182: "Biden's Loan Forgiveness Plan as a Trumpian Abuse of Emergency Powers."
 Debate with Prof. Michael Dorf (Cornell).
 Sponsored by the Cornell Law School Federalist Society.

-February 9, 12-1:15 PM (tentative time), Northwestern University School of Law, Chicago, IL.
+February 9, 12-1:15 PM (tentative time), Rm.
+RB 140, Northwestern University School of Law, Chicago, IL.
 "The Case for Libertarianism" (tentative title).
 Debate with Prof. Andrew Koppelman (Northwestern).
 Sponsored by the Northwestern University Federalist Society.

 Feb.
 18, 10:30-12:30 AM, Cralle Theatre, Wyatt Center for the Arts, Bellarmine University, Louisville, KY: "Judicial Review, Political Ignorance, and Voting with Your Feet."
 Constitution Symposium.

 February 24, 10:15-11:45 AM, Francis King Carey School of Law, University of Maryland, Baltimore, MD: "The Supreme Court and the Major Questions Doctrine," panel on "Examining the Court's Recent Activity," symposium on "Understanding Constitutional Law: Perspectives From the Left, Right, and Center."
 Sponsored by the Maryland Law Review.